Krishnaabanerjee/Book-search-by-kb/README.md

 This is a simple 'book search' website. when users write any lettter in the search box, suggestions will be displayed accordingly.
 And finally they will get the book they searched for.

-# The API I have Used
+# The Search API I have Used

 http://openlibrary.org/search.json?author=tolkien